-Southern Utah University, Cedar City, Utah: Art, music and a celebration of Hispanic culture come together in a remarkable concert and creative family workshop at SUU.
-The university’s innovative Satellite Salon Series presents Musica de Los Muertos: A Latino Celebration of Day of the Dead.
-Developed by members of the Departments of Music, Art & Design and Education, the series features creator, Dr. Lynn Vartan, percussionist, and painter Ron Spears, assistant professor of art, who are joined by guest artists composer Carlos Rafael Rivera and dancer Monica Gomez Rogerson.
-These professionals will participate in a joint concert on Saturday, November 2nd at 7:30pm.
-On Saturday morning, Vartan, and Rogerson will participate in a family workshop, Arts Unwrapped, at 10:30am.
-The concert will take place at Thorley Recital Hall located on campus in SUU’s Music Building and Arts Unwrapped in SUU’s South Hall.
+Southern Utah University, Cedar City, Utah: Two distinctively different artists join together for a memorable weekend merging music and mime.
+SUU’s innovative Satellite Salon Series presents The Sounds of Silence: Music, Marimba & Mime.
+Developed by members of Departments of Music and Education, features series creator, Dr. Lynn Vartan, percussionist, and mime C. Nicholas Johnson collaborating on two unique events.
+These artists will participate in a joint concert on Saturday, January 25th at 7:30pm.
+On Saturday morning, Vartan and Johnson will participate in a family workshop, Arts Unwrapped, at 10:30am.
+The concert will take place at Thorley Recital Hall in SUU’s Music Building and Arts Unwrapped in SUU’s South Hall.
 All events are free and opened to the general public.